 8. Bake – 4:15 p.m. (pre-heat oven around 3:45 p.m.)

-Once your oven is preheated, remove your pan from its bag, evenly brush on the egg wash, sprinkle on coarse sea salt (optional), and slide the pan into the oven.
+Remove the pan from the bag, evenly brush the egg wash over the tops of the rolls, sprinkle with coarse sea salt (optional), and slide the pan into the oven.

-Bake at 425°F (220°C) for 20 minutes.
-After this time, rotate the pan 180° in the oven and reduce the temperature to 350°F (175°C).
-Bake for an additional 20-25 minutes until the tops of the rolls are browned, and the internal temperature is around 204°F (95°C).
-Once done, remove the pan from the oven and let rest for 10 minutes.
-Then, remove the rolls from the pan to a wire rack and finish cooling.
+Bake for 20 minutes.
+Rotate the pan 180° in the oven and reduce the temperature to 350°F (175°C).
+Bake for an additional 20 minutes until the tops of the rolls are golden and the internal temperature is around 204°F (95°C).

 These are wonderful warm from the oven, but I like to let them cool for at least 30 minutes before eating.
 These rolls are best the day they're made but are still great the day after (if stored according to my post on storing bread).

 These super soft sourdough dinner rolls are now my go-to for all holiday meals, especially Thanksgiving.
 They're just the right mix of buttery, sweet, savory (thanks, salt!), and squish-in-your-hand tender.Print